mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 * March 27 - ASD tells me their investigation is complete, I send them a shakas gif, and they thank me for being a good citizen.
 * March 29 - I learn from lawyers that I have not done a crime 💯
 * March 30 - I contact Qantas and tell them about the vulnerability.
-* May 1 - Tony Abbott calls me, we chat about being dropped in the middle of the bush
+* May 1 - Tony Abbott calls me, we chat about being dropped in the middle of the bush.
 * July 17 - *Paper Mario: The Origami King* is released for Nintendo Switch.
 * August 21 - Qantas emails me saying the security problem has been fixed.
-* $DATE - Various people finish reviewing this post.
+* September 13 - Various friends finish reviewing this post <3
+* September 15 - Tony Abbott and Qantas review this post.
 * Today - You read this post instead of letting it read you, nice job you.

 ### I'm bored and tired